top of page

 If you are seen in person at Salford, I will perform a targeted physical examination.
 This may include:

-• heart and lung examination
+• Heart and lung examination

-• blood pressure check
+• Blood pressure check

-• pulse rhythm assessment
+• Pulse rhythm assessment

-• abdominal examination
+• Abdominal examination

-• oxygen saturation
+• Oxygen saturation

-• temperature
+• Temperature

+The purpose is not to “tick boxes,” but to look for signs that support or contradict possible explanations for your symptoms.
 For online consultations, this part is naturally not possible, but many conditions can be assessed safely without a physical exam.
 When I feel an in-person review is needed, I say so clearly.

 Step 4: Explaining What Is Most Likely Going On